watson/event-debug/README.md

 ```

 When running this server and sending an HTTP request to it, the
-following output will be written to STDOUT:
+following output will be produced (the lines written by event-debug are
+all written to STDERR):

 <img width="455" alt="screen shot 2017-03-27 at 23 36 03" src="https://cloud.githubusercontent.com/assets/10602/24379216/586a4b8c-1346-11e7-831e-bf3d79639e58.png">